elmurod1202/survey-clustering/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Big shoutouts to <a href = "https://www.linkedin.com/in/luissantalla/">Luis</a>  for bringing this problem on the table.
+Big shoutouts to <a href = "https://www.linkedin.com/in/luissantalla/">Luis</a>  for bringing this problem to the table.

 We are grateful for these resources and tutorials for making this repository possible: